Get Started

 • Push Builds:

-• Required (minimum): Build all push builds on your default branch.
+• Required: Build all push builds on your default branch.

 • Pull Request Builds:

-• Recommended: Build all pull_request builds, on all pull request branches targeting your default branch, and send coverage reports for them to Coveralls.
-(Required: If only sending push builds on your default branch.)
+• Required: Build all pull_request builds on all PR branches targeting your default branch and send coverage reports for them to Coveralls.

 • Parallel Builds: